Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     > - This overlay adds the tectonic plates to the map.
 The user can enable or disable the tectonic plates by ticking or unticking the box in the layer control     > on the top right of the map.

 ### 5.4 Web frontend development & Web-service backend development
-- To set up a interactive and intuitive website, we used the flask package.
+- To set up an interactive and intuitive website, we used the flask package.
 See 6.8 for details on how flask works.
 - In total, our website consists of the following three html pages:
 1. Home - index.html
 2. About Us - about_us.html